 These ground turkey lettuce wraps are filled with savory meat, tender zucchini, and aromatic garlic and onions.
-They’re light, flavorful, and perfect for a quick, healthy meal.
+They're light, flavorful, and perfect for a quick, healthy meal or appetizer.

 Want to save this post?